 The $500 million first phase would revitalize 13 acres on the southern end of the property including a 500,000-square-foot medical research complex with retail space, mixed-income senior housing, a community center, a park, and a new Metra station.
 This phase would also include the adaptive reuse of the Singer Pavilion, the only remaining building from the original Reese complex.
 Infrastructure construction could start as early as 2021.

-A virtual town hall to update the public on GRIT’s proposal was hosted by the Department of Planning and Development (DPD), Ald.
+An initial virtual town hall to update the public on GRIT’s proposal was hosted by the Department of Planning and Development (DPD), Ald.
 Sophia King (4th) and the Michael Reese Advisory Council on Monday, May 4.

 Dates for additional public review, including the Chicago Plan Commission hearing, are still to be determined.
 Additional approvals will be required by the Community Development Commission and City Council for the land sale and any City financial assistance.